Highland Papua: Topography

 Certain regions in this province are susceptible to frost, a consequence of extreme cold temperatures.
 This climatic phenomenon poses a significant threat to agriculture, often resulting in crop failures and, in severe cases, famine.
 One such instance occurred in Kuyawage, Lanny Jaya, where frost-induced hardships were observed.
-However, the delivery of aid to such areas is hindered by minimal infrastructure and the presence of the Free Papua Movement, a terrorist group operating in the region.
+However, the delivery of aid to such areas is hindered by minimal infrastructure.
 In contrast, the southern and northern flanks of the Central Mountains feature lower-lying plains.
 These lowland areas are home to key urban centers, such as the capitals Yahukimo in Dekai and Nduga in Kenyam.
 While these locales are not subject to the extreme cold of the mountains, they face their own challenges.
 The warmer climate makes them vulnerable to malaria outbreaks, necessitating concerted efforts in disease control and prevention.

 In terms of ecoregion (ecosystem and biodiversity area), Highland Papua can be divided into two.
 Namely the Central Range montane rain forests zone from a height of around 1,000 - 3,000 meters above sea level and the Central Range sub-alpine grasslands 3,000 meters above sea level.
 Its flora and fauna are similar to Australia such as bird-of-paradise and echidna.
 One of the conservation areas established to protect this region is Lorentz National Park, which is the largest national park in Southeast Asia.